Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 Mar 22, 2026

-15 min read
+21 min read

 The Manaslu Circuit Trek in the monsoon is one of Nepal's most underrated trekking experiences.
-You might have known about the best seasons to trek, but has anyone ever said when not to ?

-No, right !
+No, right!
 Let’s see about this today.

 Manaslu Circuit trail runs through remote Gurung and Tibetan villages, thick rhododendron forests, and wide alpine terrain.